risoftinc/go-logger/CONTRIBUTING.md

 - Contact the maintainers
 - Check existing discussions

-Thank you for contributing to the Logger package! 🚀
+Thank you for contributing to the gologger package! 🚀